 Macy's Inc is one of America's biggest and best-known upscale retailers, owner of the renowned fashion and home furnishing stores Macy's and Bloomingdale's.
 Originally known as Federated Department Stores, the group has gradually consolidated a huge portfolio of regional retail chains to concentrate on just those two store brands.
 Echoing mergers elsewhere in the US retail industry, it doubled in size in 2005 as a result of the acquisition of mid-market competitor May Department Stores, all of whose local stores converted to the Macy's and Bloomingdale's brands, which previously operated only in New York.
 The process was completed when Federated Department Stores changed its own corporate name to Macy's Inc in June 2007.
 Consolidation came just in time to protect the enlarged group from some of the fallout from the economic downturn of the following two years.
+However, the shift in consumer shopping habits finally caught up with Macy's in 2016, as performance stalled dramatically.

 Account assignments & selected contact information